-However in the 18th century public opinion turned against the slave trade.
+However in the 18th century public opinion began to turn against slavery.
 The first people to take action were the Quakers.
 In 1761 they decided to expel any members involved in the slave trade.
 In 1787 the Quakers formed the Society for the Abolition of the Slave Trade and at the end of the 18th century many petitions were presented to parliament demanding the end of the slave trade.

 However the first country to abolish the slave trade was Denmark in 1792 (although the ban did not take effect until 1803).
 Britain followed in 1807.
 The USA abolished the slave trade in 1808.
 Other European countries followed.
 Sweden abolished the slave trade in 1813, The Netherlands in 1814, France in 1815 and Spain in 1820.
 Brazil ended the slave trade in 1851.